UnBCIC-TP2/Oberon-IDE/README.md

 ### Requirements

-This project was successfully build with:
+This project was successfully built with:

 (a) Java Development Kit